3rd grade commonly confused words worksheets

-Commonly confused words sound the same but do different jobs: their (belonging), there (a place), they're (they are); your and you're; its and it's; to, too, and two.
-Third graders learn to slow down and pick the word that matches the meaning, since spelling alone can't help.
+Commonly confused words sound the same but do different jobs: their (belonging), there (a place), they're (they are); your and you're; its and it's.
+Third graders learn to slow down and pick the word that matches the meaning.

 The kind of sentences you'll get